Camden Neurological and Stroke Service

 Stroke Early Supported Discharge Service (Stroke ESD)

-The service facilitates early discharge from acute stroke units.
-It provides the same level of care in a community setting that a service user would receive in an inpatient rehabilitation unit.
+The service facilitates early discharge from inpatient stroke services and offers the same level of care in a community setting that a patient would receive in an inpatient rehabilitation unit.

-Eligibility criteria (who is the service for?): The Stroke Early Supported Discharge Service is available to Camden residents aged over 18 and registered with a Camden general practitioner (GP).
-Individuals should have a new diagnosis of stroke and currently being treated as an inpatient in an NHS hospital.
-The service is appropriate for service users who would benefit from intensive therapy within a community setting.
+This service is for Camden residents aged over 18 and registered with a Camden GP.
+Individuals must be referred from an inpatient setting, have a new diagnosis of stroke and be able to transfer with assistance of one.
+The service is appropriate for patients who would benefit from intensive therapy within a community setting.

-Additionally, service users should be medically fit for discharge, and have clear rehabilitation potential.
-Service users can be referred to one or more disciplines within the team.
+All patients must be be medically fit for discharge, and have clear rehabilitation goals, patients can can be referred to one or more disciplines within the team.

 Can I use Choose and Book to arrange my first outpatient appointment?